benjamindraper1996/CI_PP2_FoxPhotography/README.md

 7. As a returning user, I would like to find out more information about the company.

 #### Company Owner
-8. As the company owner, I want users to be able to see the galley with ease.
+8. As the company owner, I want users to be able to see the gallery with ease.
 9. As the company owner, I want users to get to know the website.
 10. As the company owner, I want the users to be able to contact us easily.
 11. As the company owner, I want the website to act in a responsive manner on all devices.